Components of State Anti-Bullying Laws and Regulations

 Yes.
 Georgia school districts must implement comprehensive character education programs for all grade levels that address methods of discouraging bullying.

 Do Georgia anti-bullying laws and regulations encourage or require districts to train teachers and other school staff on how to prevent or respond to bullying incidents?

 No. Georgia anti-bullying laws do not require districts to provide training to teachers or other school staff on how to prevent or respond to bullying incidents.
-Georgia anti-bullying laws do require the Department of Education to develop and post on its website information regarding anti-bullying training programs and materials for use in local school systems.
+Georgia anti-bullying laws do require the Department of Education to develop and post on its website information regarding anti-bullying training programs and materials that have been deemed appropriate for use in local school systems.

 Do Georgia anti-bullying laws and regulations encourage or require districts to provide safeguards or mental health supports for students involved with bullying?